awsdocs/amazon-s3-developer-guide/doc_source/object-tagging.md

 ### Object tagging and replication<a name="tagging-and-replication"></a>

 If you configured Replication on your bucket, Amazon S3 replicates tags, provided you grant Amazon S3 permission to read the tags\.
-For more information, see [Overview of Setting Up Replication](replication-how-setup.md)\.
+For more information, see [Overview of setting up replication](replication-how-setup.md)\.

 ### Object tagging and access control policies<a name="tagging-and-policies"></a>